Alegzandra/RED-Romanian-Emotions-Dataset/REDv2/evaluation/README.md

 # REDv2 Evaluation

-We test the evaluation script in 2 settings (categorical and regression) with default parameters, and average results over 5 iterations.
+We test the evaluation script in 2 settings (categorical and regression) with default parameters, and average results over 5 runs with random seed.
 Results are shown below:

 | Model                         	| Setting        	| Hamming Loss 	| Accuracy 	|  MSE  	|
 |-------------------------------	|----------------	|:------------:	|:--------:	|:-----:	|